-Caring For Your New Water Garden
+Caring For A New Water Garden

-One exception to this fertilizing program are potted submerged plants such as anacharis and camboba.
+One exception to this fertilizing program are any potted submerged plants such as anacharis and camboba.
 These plants draw their nutrients directly from the water and should not be supplied with additional fertilizer!

 Any spent flowers and yellow leaves should be pinched off near the base of the plants on a regular basis.
 It is normal for water lilies especially, to shed older leaves throughout the season.